brequinn/GoLocalLLM/README.md

 ---

 ## How It Works
+1. On first launch the app auto-downloads the tiny **Qwen 3:0.6b** model so you can start chatting immediately.
-1. Select and download a model (LLM or VLM).
+2. Select and download any additional models (LLM or VLM).
-2. Run inference locally using MLX.
+3. Run inference locally using MLX.
-3. Interact through a clean SwiftUI interface.
+4. Interact through a clean SwiftUI interface.

+> Tip: After the initial Qwen 3 download completes (it’s only ~0.6B parameters), the UI switches from “Loading Qwen 3” to ready, and future startups reuse the cached weights instantly.

 ---